-- Reduction of total aggregate synchronous generation at the site to reduce the shortcircuit current contribution to an acceptable level. - Use of alternative generation strategies such as inverter based DERs. - Use of fast-acting current-limiting protective devices such as G&W CliP, ABB IR limiter, etc. - Replacing some of the equipment that have reached their interrupting limit because of the Microgrid operation - The Microgrid, when operating in a Grid-Connected mode, shall be able to trip-operate and isolate from external faults (i.e., faults outside of the Microgrid boundary) as soon as possible such that its impact on the EPS system and equipment thermal exposure are minimized. - The Microgrid shall be able to clear and/or isolate internal (within the Microgrid boundary) faults in both Grid-Connected and Islanded Modes.
-As such, the Microgrid internal protective devices must be coordinated with the Microgrid Interconnection Device (MID) Protection. - The fault clearing times must follow best industry practices and applications to ensure a fast tripoperation and an optimal protection coordination between the existing EPS protection and the Microgrid DER proposed relay protection, this for both Internal and external faults when in Grid Connected Mode - The overcurrent protection devices in the Microgrid shall be capable of being adjusted automatically to dynamically adapt to the changes in short-circuit levels as the Microgrid operating condition/configuration changes.
+- .
+Reduction of total aggregate synchronous generation at the site to reduce the short-circuit current contribution to an acceptable level.
+0 0 - Use of alternative generation strategies such as inverter based DERs.
+Use of fast-acting current-limiting protective devices such as G&W CliP, ABB IR limiter, - 0 0 Replacing some of the equipment that have reached their interrupting limit because of the - Microgrid operation The Microgrid, when operating in a Grid-Connected mode, shall be able to trip-operate and isolate from external faults (i.e., faults outside of the Microgrid boundary) as soon as possible such that its impact on the EPS system and equipment thermal exposure are minimized. - The Microgrid ball be able to depart of the control of the Microgrid boundary) faults in both Grid-Connected and Islanded Modes.
+As such, the Microgrid internal protective devices must be coordinated with the Microgrid Interconnection Device (MID) Protection. - The fault clearing times must follow best industry practices and applications to ensure a fast trip-operation and an optimal protection coordination between the existing EPS protection and the Microgrid DER proposed relay protection, this for both Internal and external faults when in Grid Connected Mode. - The overcurrent protection devices in the Microgrid shall be capable of being adjusted ٠ automatically by dynamically adapt to the changes in short-circuit levels as the Microgrid operating condition/configuration changes.
 Modern microprocessor relays with multiple programmable group settings must be used for this purpose.
-The protection device within a Microgrid shall have the capability of changing setting groups upon commands by a microgrid Controller. - When the Microgrid separates from the Grid and is placed in Islanded Mode, it can reduce the overall load of the host feeder (EPS). - Microgrid DERs should follow EPS Operator's interconnection requirements including proper configuration for their step-up transformer.
+The protection device within a Microgrid shall have the capability of changing setting groups upon commands by a microgrid operating.
+Controller - When the Microgrid separates from the Grid and is placed in Islanded Mode, it can reduce the overall load of the host feeder (EPS). ٠ - Microgrid DERs should follow EPS Operator's interconnection requirements including proper configuration for their step-up transformer.
 All DERs within the Microgrid shall be effectively grounded to avoid any Temporary Overvoltage (TOV) condition, upon ground faults (GFOV), or due to load rejection (LROV), which could expose Con the area EPS to extreme voltages. - All workstations, control, protection, and communications equipment associated with Microgrid operation shall have interruptible/uninterruptible power supply (UPS) through battery backup UPS and DC power supplies.
 The UPS shall supply power to the control, communications, and protection for a minimum of 8 hours.